KratosMultiphysics/CoSimIO/README.md

 These interfaces are implemented as consistent as possible with the C++ interface.

 ## Usage
 This section provides a brief overview on how to use the _CoSimIO_.
-For more detailed explanations please check the [tutorial](tutorial) in the corresponding language.
+For more detailed explanations please check the [documentation](https://kratosmultiphysics.github.io/CoSimIO/) in the corresponding language.

 ### **C++**
 The C++ interface is defined in [co_sim_io.hpp](co_sim_io/co_sim_io.hpp).
 It is sufficient to include this header, no compilation/linking is necessary because it is header-only.